monitisexchange/Monitis-Linux-Scripts/M3v3/INSTALL.md

  # apt-get install libxml-simple-perl libjson-perl libdate-manip-perl libsys-statistics-linux-perl libnet-telnet-perl libnet-ssh-perl libsnmp-perl libnet-snmp-perl

+In addition to that, for some reason Net::SSH::Perl is not packaged by

+Debian/Ubuntu, so in order to install it via CPAN, run:

+ # cpan -i Net::SSH::Perl

 ### Standalone invocation

 /usr/local/bin/monitis-m3 is the main executable in the distribution.

-Its configuration resides at /etc/m3.d/M3Templates.pl.
+Its configuration resides at /etc/m3.d/M3Templates.pm.

-Please edit /etc/m3.d/M3Templates.pl and add your API and secret key.
+Please edit /etc/m3.d/M3Templates.pm and add your API and secret key.

 Once this is done, monitis-m3 can be run: